karanbalajirs/210701105-CS19P16-DA-Lab/Exp9/README.md

-# Exp9 :Implement clustering techniques – Hierarchical and K-Means
+# Exp9: Implement clustering techniques – Hierarchical and K-Means

 ## Aim
 To implement clustering techniques – Hierarchical and K-Means.